 The Cathedral houses a Romanesque crypt dating back to the 11th century, a 12th century early Gothic Quire and a 14th century Perpendicular Nave.
-Wonder at the beautiful medieval stained glass windows that illustrate miracles and stories associated with Saint Thomas.
+Wonder at the beautiful medieval stained glass windows that illustrate royal connections, bible stories and miracles and stories associated with Thomas Becket.

 As part of your visit to Canterbury Cathedral, take in the tranquil ruins of St Augustine’s Abbey and St Martin’s Church as they form one of Britain’s few World Heritage Sites.